 Participants in that study actually stated that the bald versions of the men appeared more masculine and dominant.
 Taller, too.
 To test this theory, the Express ran a poll asking readers what they thought about bald men.
 Thirty-seven per cent of voters said that they found bald heads sexy, while 28 per cent said they didn’t.
 The rest expressed no preference.

 Not all men would be happy to take these findings to heart, however, and many seek out a tailored male hair loss treatment course to try and correct or prevent nature’s “little game”.
-Treatment usually involves a multi-pronged attack featuring finasteride 1mg and minoxidil often combined with various hair growth boosters, from food supplements to handheld LLLT devices (low level laser therapy) such as the LaserComb.
+Treatment revolves around either one or both of the only MHRA licensed and FDA approved hair loss solutions which are often combined with supplementary hair growth supporting products ranging from targeted food supplements to handheld LLLT devices (low level laser therapy) such as the FDA-cleared LaserComb.